rykov/actionmailer-javamail/README.txt

     :dkim      => { :domain => 'mydomain.com', :selector => 'mysel', :key_file => KEY_FILE_PATH }
   }

-  :protocol  - the possible values are :smtp, :smtps, :none. (:none is used for an preconfigured JavaMail) :address   - allows you to use a remote server
+  :protocol  - the possible values are :smtp, :smtps, or :gm. (:gm is the Google App Engine protocol) :address   - allows you to use a remote server
   :port      - currently a required option for SMTP port :domain    - domain to be specified in HELO command :user_name - user_name for server authentication :password  - password for server authentication :dkim      - (optional) arguments for DKIM signing.
 Key file needs to be in DER format

+== GOOGLE APP ENGINE:

+ActionMailer-JavaMail allows to interface with the Mail API within the Google App Engine.
+Below is the simple configuration that you should place in a config/initializers file:

+  ActionMailer::Base.delivery_method = :javamail
+  ActionMailer::Base.javamail_settings = { :protocol => :gm }

+That's it!

 == REFERENCES: